adanxx/01_Tutorial_My_first_Webserver/README.md

 # #1 Tutorial: My first Webserver
 In this forst tutorial you are going to create a webserver with a webpage and deploy it to an online host.
 So the result will be your first, public accessable Node.js website.

 You will be guided through installing Node.js on your computer, creating a webserver on your Node.js installation.
 This webserver will be accessable to anyone on the local network you are currently on.
 Then you will create an account at Heroku, a host, where you will be deploying your new website.
-At the end you will be deploying the website to Azure and you will have your first Node.js public accesable website up and running.
+At the end you will have your first Node.js public accesable website up and running.

 ## Installing Node.js

-First of all you need to download and install Node.js.
+First of all you need to download and install [Node.js](https://nodejs.org/en/) (download the version with the LTS prefix (LTS = Long Term Support)).
 The Installations is pretty straight forward, but if you need it, guides kan be found here:

 * [Installing Node.js on a Mac](https://www.lynda.com/MyPlaylist/Watch/5464398/110731?autoplay=true)
 * [Installing Node.js on Windows](https://www.lynda.com/MyPlaylist/Watch/5464398/110731?autoplay=true)